 How Cold is Coolsculpting?

-Studies by Zeltiq® tested temperatures as low as – 7 degrees Celsius (19.4 degrees Fahrenheit).
+Studies by Zeltiq® tested temperatures as low as – 7° Celsius (19.4° Fahrenheit).

 After your dermatologist declares you are a suitable candidate for the procedure and obtains consent, the following happens:

-- Afterwards ,you lie down in preparation for the procedure.
-Bring something to keep you busy: a book or an iPad.
-Or you can ask for the lights to be dimmed and use the time for a mid day nap!
+- Afterward, you lie down in preparation for the procedure.
+Bring something to keep you busy, such as a book or an iPad.
+Or you can ask for the lights to be dimmed and use the time for a mid-day nap!

 - A very thin pad is placed on the skin on the targeted area.
-It is soaked in “coupling gel”.
+It’s soaked in “coupling gel.”
 This is to ensure constant contact between the skin and the applicator during the procedure.

 - The pad that is applied is soaked in a gel so you will initially feel it cool and wet on your skin.